Raw material procurement

-The audits enable the processor companies to improve their occupational safety and develop their operations further, for example.
+The audits enable the processor companies to improve their occupational safety and develop their operations further.
 In 2017, we audited four locations and initiated comprehensive corrective action programmes to address the shortcomings identified in the process.
 Among other things, the programmes include providing first aid training and revising employment contracts as well as the repair and cleaning of accommodation facilities.

 SELF-ASSESSMENTS AND QUALITY AUDITS FOCUS THE ATTENTION ON OCCUPATIONAL SAFETY, QUALITY AND HUMAN RIGHTS